Iran–Pakistan border: History

 The modern boundary cuts through the region known as Balochistan, an area long contested between various empires centred in Iran (Persia), Afghanistan, and Pakistan.
 From the 18th century onwards, the British gradually took control of most of South Asia, including what is now Pakistan, bringing it into close proximity with lands traditionally claimed by Iranian empires.
 In 1871, the British (representing the Khan of Kalat) and Qajar Iran agreed to define their mutual frontier; a boundary commission surveyed the area the following year but did not mark the border on the ground.
 Some minor alignment issues stemming from this were tidied up via another joint treaty in 1905.

-In 1947, the British departed, and Pakistan gained independence and British India ended.
-Iran and Pakistan confirmed their mutual border by treaty in 1958–59, fully mapping the border area and demarcating it on the ground with pillars.
+In 1947, the British departed, and Pakistan gained independence and British India ended.Iran and Pakistan confirmed their mutual border by treaty in 1958–59, fully mapping the border area and demarcating it on the ground with pillars.

 In June 2023, there was a terrorist attack at the Iran-Pakistan border.
 Some Pakistan border patrol officers were killed.
 A few days before that, there was another terrorist attack at the border and 5 Iranian border patrol officers were killed.

-On 16 June 2025, Pakistan indefinitely closed the border with Iran amid the Iran–Israel War.
+On 16 June 2025, Pakistan indefinitely closed the border with Iran amid the Twelve-Day War.